rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.12 =
+* Fixed a big bug in causing a critical error on newer versions of PHP.
+This is a braking bug so major version update.
+* Tested with WordPress 6.4

 = 3.11.2 =
 * Loaded the admin JavaScript/CSS on WP Email Capture pages and admin dashboard only, to help resolve conflicts.
 * Tested with 6.3